 Wednesday Word: Good Trouble

-Jul.
-21, 2020 By: Goldfarb School of Nursing
+By: School of Nursing

 This past weekend we lost two icons who were pivotal in advancing civil rights, Rep. John Lewis and Rev. Cordy Tindell Vivian.
 Both were spiritual leaders who studied theology at American Baptist College in Nashville, Tennessee.
 Both were inspired by the teachings of Gandhi and advocated for peace.
 Both walked alongside Rev. Dr. Martin Luther King Jr. and played central roles in the March on Washington.
 Even amidst the turmoil of racial injustice, both saw American through a lens of love, non-violence, forgiveness and spirituality.
 Their parallels are astonishing, their impact, profound.
 Neither will be forgotten.